 Env Configuration

-The primary objective of the env.<mode>.ts file is to provide developers with a type-safe runtime environment, which seamlessly integrates with our router implementation, @brandingbrand/fsapp.
 This facilitates effortless switching between different runtime environments as necessary.
 The <mode> parameter can be customized to accurately describe your specific runtime environments, with common examples including dev, staging, prod, etc.

-Configure the env.<mode>.ts
+Configure your env.<mode>.ts files

 touch ./coderc/env/env.dev.tsHere is an example of the runtime environment.